 Under the true DGP, the safe arm dominates the risky one, but the agent does not know this ex ante and entertains a misspecified model.
-When $\bar{\mu}=0$, (ii) implies that her misspecification concerns alone can drive them to cycle between safe and risky in the long run.
-Then, (iii) implies that complexity aversion cuts off these cycles by selecting the safe arm in the long run; the agent becomes more conservative, but in this environment conservatism is beneficial: it prevents them from over--reacting to good runs of the risky arm that are only weakly supported by the data.
-Thus, even though $\bar{\mu}>0$ makes the agent more pessimistic about worst-case payoffs in each period, it can raise her \emph{actual} long--run payoff by improving the stability of her behavior.
+When $\bar{\mu}=0$, (ii) implies that their misspecification concerns alone can drive them to cycle between safe and risky in the long run.
+Then, (iii) implies that complexity aversion cuts off these cycles by selecting the safe arm in the long run; the agent becomes more conservative, but in this environment conservatism is beneficial: it prevents them from over-reacting to good runs of the risky arm that are only weakly supported by the data.
+Thus, even though $\bar{\mu}>0$ makes the agent more pessimistic about worst-case payoffs in each period, it can raise their \emph{actual} long-run payoff by improving the stability of their behavior.